 - i.
 Cost Sharing between participating agencies for the operations and maintenance of the dispatch center - ii.
-Financial plan (attach as Appendix)
+Financial plan (attach in Appendix J)

-2. Interagency Resources:
+2. Interagency Resources: N/A

 - Identify funding and staffing of joint resources and facilities commensurate with each Agency's use. - Identify the process by which additional preparedness resources requests will be coordinated. - If applicable, cite the operating plan for management of IMTs and where it is available. - Supplemental Fire Department Resources (if applicable). - 3.
-Standards: Reference common standards; reference direction for land management and aircraft use. - 4.
-Supplemental Fire Department Resources: (if none are to be utilized, indicate this is N/A) - Identify any Supplemental Fire Department Resources that may be mobilized - Identify hourly compensation rates for any Supplemental Fire Department Resources, as instructed in "Rate Determination" clause of Exhibit G. - 5. (insert other items, as applicable)
+Standards: Reference common standards; reference direction for land management and aircraft use.